DeltaRex on a 65-Meter Rooftop: Turning a Loop into a DX Weapon

 Installation Tips

-- Avoid placing near metallic structures that could re-radiate or distort pattern
+- Avoid nearby metallic structures to preserve pattern

 Summary